Q: What are the advantages of attending Calvary Chapel Middle School?

 Q: What sort of curriculum do you use?

-A: All of our teachers are strong Christian men and women.
-Our curriculum is taught from a Christian worldview and perspective.
-For specifics on textbooks, please click on "Curriculum" under the Academics tab on the homepage.
+A: We are a Christian school and all of our teachers are strong Christian men and women which means we/they filter all curriculums through a Christian worldview.
+Our history and science curriculums come from a Christian publisher, and our English Learning Arts and math curriculum are not.
+For specifics on textbooks, please click on Curriculum Guide under the Academics tab on the homepage.

 Q: What do students do for lunch?

-A: We have a great lunch program that is kid-friendly and offers healthy choices.
+A: We have a great lunch program that is kid-friendly, offers healthy choices, and made fresh daily.
 Choices vary each day of the week and may include turkey wraps, chicken cheese burritos, cheeseburgers, taco salads, baked potato, garden salads, a cup of noodles, and many other options.
 Students can also buy food at break.
-You may click on the food menu link on ParentsWeb for the monthly lunch calendar.
+You may click on the food menu link on Parent Portal for the monthly lunch calendar.

 Q: Is there any sort of after-school program?

-A: CCJHS has an after-school program.
-After School Program (ASP) is a service provided by CCJHS and is available for students, grades 6-8, who are on campus after school from 3:15 pm to 6:00 pm.
+A: CCMS has an after-school program.
+After School Daycare is a service provided is available for students, grades 6-8, who are on campus after school from 3:15 pm to 6:00 pm.
+This is an optional program and it does require a fee.

 Q: What do you offer for PE?

-A: CCJHS students participate in PE every day.
-Students will change into a PE uniform and participate in sports, calisthenics, and the Presidential Fitness Program.
+A: Students participate in PE every day.
+Students will change into a PE uniform and participate in sports, calisthenics, and the Presidential Fitness Program curriculum.

 Q: What sort of partnership do you have with Calvary Chapel of Costa Mesa?